Skip to main content

 Signs of an Overdose

 When an overdose occurs the individual will be in obvious distress.
-It is essential that someone provide medical attention in a timely manner, whether it is treatment received at home or in a hospital setting, as time is of the essence.
+Timely medical attention is essential, whether at home or in a hospital.
 Signs of a drug or alcohol overdose might include:

 • Loss of consciousness